Abdurrahmaan-Bica/shifu-of-coders/README.md

 ## 🛠️ Deployment
-I deployed the Password Generator using Vercel, which offers an intuitive interface for deploying web applications.
+I deployed the website using Vercel, which offers an intuitive interface for deploying web applications.